 Ultimaker 3 (FFF)

-The Ultimaker 3 offers user friendly features such as auto-bed leveling, a front facing USB port, and a simple user interface that make it an ideal platform to learn additive manufacturing.
-The Ultimaker 3 is tightly integrated with Cura, the most popular open source slicer application.
-Those who are a bit more experienced can take advantage of the Ultimakers dual heads for 2 color printing or to create more advanced geometries with water soluble support structure.
-The Ultimaker 3 is a perfect solution for class support and will be available by reservation only.
+The Ultimaker 3 is an entry level system aimed squarely at supporting coursework at the University of Michigan.
+The Ultimaker 3 features are tightly integrated with Cura, a popular open source slicer application, offering user centric features such a front facing USB port, a simple user interface, and auto-bed leveling.
+Those who are a bit more experienced can take advantage of the Ultimakers dual heads for 2 color printing or create more advanced geometries with water soluble support structure.
+The Ultimaker 3 is a perfect solution for class support and is available by reservation only.

 Form 2 (SLA)

-The Form 2 provides a cost-effective option to high resolution 3d printing.
+The Form 2 provides a cost-effective high resolution 3D printing option.
 Choose from a palette of colors or selection of engineering materials with properties similar to materials like ABS, polypropylene, and rubber.
 The Form 2 offers high quality surface finish and feature resolution unmatched by standard filament based 3D printing machines.

 Dimension Elite (FDM)

-The Dimension Elite produces low-fidelity ABS plastic parts which are ideal for fixtures, cases, and other bulky parts that require some strength, impact resistance yet do not require a high level of detail, tight tolerances, or smooth surfaces.
-A dissolvable support structure allows complex geometries such as overhangs, parts inside of other parts, and even moving mechanisms!
+The Dimension Elite produces low-fidelity ABS plastic parts which are ideal for fixtures, cases, and other bulky parts that require some strength or impact resistance yet do not require a high level of detail, tight tolerances, or smooth surfaces.
+A dissoluble support structure allows complex geometries such as overhangs, parts inside of other parts, and even moving mechanisms!

 ProJet 3500 HD Max (MJP)

 The ProJet is a very high resolution multi jet 3d printer capable of producing USP Class VI bio-compatible rated parts from it’s ‘M3 Crystal’ acrylic base resin.
-The ProJet is ideal for parts that are to be worn against the skin, surgical cut guides, tight tolerances, high feature detail, and thin walls.
-The ProJet is not suitable for large parts or 3d printing on a budget as one can expect to pay 4x over other processes.
+The ProJet is ideal for parts that are to be worn against the skin, surgical cut guides, or parts that require tight tolerances, high feature detail, and/or thin walls.
+The ProJet is not suitable for parts taller that 3”, parts containing walls thicker that 5mm, or 3d printing on a budget as one can expect to pay 4x over other processes.

 Stratasys J750 (Polyjet)